auth0/docs/articles/architecture-scenarios/application/web-saml/part-1.md

 1. Parse the SAML request
 2. Authenticate the user
-3. Generate a SAML response to send back to the regular web app/Slack for verification.
-This is sent using an **HTTP POST** call to a designated endpoint (or callback) for the regular web app/Slack.
+3. Generate a SAML response to send back to the regular web app/SalesForce for verification.
+This is sent using an **HTTP POST** call to a designated endpoint (or callback) for the regular web app/SalesForce.
 The response contains SAML assertions about the user.

-If the regular web app/Slack is able to verify the SAML response, it allows the user to log in and access the timesheets.
+If the regular web app/SalesForce is able to verify the SAML response, it allows the user to log in and access the timesheets.

 ## The Implementation Process

 In this tutorial, we will cover two methods for using Auth0 as a SAML identity provider (IdP).
 Because our timesheets app is a custom application, we'll need to manually configure the SAML integration.
-However, when integrating with Slack for SSO, we can take advantage of Auth0's built-in SSO support.
+However, when integrating with SalesForce for SSO, we can take advantage of Auth0's built-in SSO support.

 <%= include('./_stepnav', {
  prev: ["Introduction", "/architecture-scenarios/application/web-saml"],